KyonkoYuuki/YaBDMOrganizer/README.md

 0.1.7 - Added some unknown damage types from recent DLC's 0.1.8 - Add automatic backup creation on saving
-0.1.9 - Updated primary and secondary damage types
+0.1.9 - Updated primary and secondary damage types 0.1.10 - Fixed find/replace dialogs so it works with int/hex/float
 ```